gamtiq/frontend-tools/README.md

 * [APIs.guru](https://apis.guru/browse-apis/) - Wikipedia for WEB APIs.
 * [ProgrammableWeb API directory](https://www.programmableweb.com/apis/directory) - directory where developers can search for APIs to include in their next software development project.
 * [Public APIs](https://github.com/public-apis/public-apis) - a collective list of free APIs for use in software and web development.
+* [RapidAPI](https://rapidapi.com/) - find and connect to thousands of APIs, track and manage all of your API connections in one place.
+RapidAPI lets you manage all your API integrations from one place and gives you real-time performance metrics.
 * [Swagger](https://swagger.io/) - a powerful yet easy-to-use suite of API developer tools for teams and individuals, enabling development across the entire API lifecycle, from design and documentation, to test and deployment.

 ### Playground, online development <a name="playground"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)